ADD CONDITION

 What should I check before using Sterile Water for Irrigation?

-You should inspect the solution visually for particulate matter and discoloration, and check the container for leaks, lot number, and expiry date.
+You should inspect the solution visually for particulate matter and discoloration, check the container for leaks, and ensure the solution is clear and the seal is intact.

 What precautions should I take when using Sterile Water for Irrigation?

 Use only if the solution is clear and the container and seal are intact.
-Discard any unused portion since it contains no preservative.
+After opening, use the contents promptly to minimize bacterial growth.

 What should I do if the solution is cloudy or has precipitate?